Tailscale Operator

 <Note>

-By default, the Tailscale client chooses a relay closest to connection origin, which may not always be a CoreWeave hosted relay.
+By default, the Tailscale client chooses a relay closest to connection origin, which isn't always a CoreWeave hosted relay.
 To ensure exclusive consumption of CoreWeave relays, enable `OmitDefaultRegions` in your Tailnet configuration.
-Please note that this configuration may not be optimal when connecting to endpoints outside a CoreWeave Region.
+This configuration may not be optimal when connecting to endpoints outside a CoreWeave Region.

 </Note>